A Little About Me!

 Plain English

-Yet in the world of emergency management, we often
+Yet in the world of emergency management, we often see a demand for science that “proves” behaviors.

 To me, I need to simultaneously prove that information communication technology can work as a useful tool in whatever industry i’m working with while also changing the fundamental nature of technological development to include the inevitable use of a device used by consumers for everything.